Heat Networks

 UK Government Updates Hydrogen Heating Overview Following HSE Safety Assessment

-The UK HSE has finalized its safety assessment for 100% hydrogen heating, signaling a cautious regulatory progression for hydrogen in the domestic energy mix.
-Strategic focus remains on heat pumps and networks, but the upcoming government consultation will define the long-term market viability for hydrogen-ready technologies and infrastructure.
+The UK Health and Safety Executive has completed its safety assessment for 100% hydrogen heating, establishing the technical foundation for its potential role in the domestic energy mix.
+While heat pumps remain the primary decarbonization pathway, this assessment triggers a forthcoming government consultation that will determine the commercial viability and regulatory framework for hydrogen-ready technologies.

 gov.ukUnited KingdomUnited Kingdom